List of Summit League champions: Swimming and diving (men's)

-As of 2022–23, only four full Summit members sponsor men's swimming & diving: Denver, St. Thomas, South Dakota, and South Dakota State.
+Only three full Summit members sponsor men's swimming & diving: St. Thomas, South Dakota, and South Dakota State.
 Of these schools, two began participating as affiliate members before becoming part of the core conference membership.
 South Dakota State was an affiliate in 2005–06 and 2006–07, and South Dakota was an affiliate in 2009–10 and 2010–11.
 No other full members have ever sponsored the sport while in the conference.

 Eastern Illinois, which had sponsored the sport throughout its tenure as a full Summit member (ending in 1996), rejoined as a swimming & diving affiliate from the 2005–06 season.
 Lindenwood and Southern Indiana joined as swimming & diving affiliates in 2022–23.

 Among former Summit members, Akron, Chicago State, Purdue Fort Wayne, Southern Utah, Troy State, and Youngstown State never sponsored men's swimming & diving while in the conference.
 Cleveland State and Valparaiso didn't sponsor men's swimming & diving until 1992–93, and Centenary didn't sponsor the sport until 2004–05.
 Valparaiso rejoined as a swimming & diving affiliate, although with only swimmers and no divers, beginning in the 2017–18 season, leaving after the 2020–21 season for single-sport membership in the Mid-American Conference.
-Western Illinois sponsored swimming & diving until they left the conference in 2023.

 In the tables below, seasons are denoted by the calendar years in which they ended.